kloki/seats/README.md

-# api seats
+# Seats

-An swagger schema is available at http://127.0.0.1:8000/schema/ when running dev environment.
+A swagger schema is available at http://127.0.0.1:8000/schema/ when running dev environment for the rest api.

 ## Adding a group
 The add group endpoint is a bit rushed so it doesn't play nice with swagger